 BBC TOP 100 WOMEN 2020 – LEADERS IN STEM

-Every year, the British Broadcasting Cooperation (BBC) reveals its list of their top 100 most inspiring and influential women from around the world.
+Every year, the British Broadcasting Cooperation (BBC) reveals its list of the top 100 most inspiring and influential women from around the world.

 The theme that inspired the selection of the top 100 women for 2020 is, “women who led change.”
-This blog celebrates fives of these women, who are considered leaders within the STEM industry.
+This blog celebrates five of these women, who are considered leaders within the STEM industry.

 DR NISREEN ALWAN